CICCIOSGAMINO/arduino_TRE/image/README.md

 	  umount /dev/sdb*

 ### Load on microSD

-after that you can load the image on the **sdb**  with the use of the dd command :
+Now you can load the image on the microSD on  **/dev/sdb**  with the use of the dd command :

 	 sudo dd if=arduinotre-debian-0.0.10.img of=/dev/sdb bs=4M conv=fsync

+Now you are ready to use the Arduino TRE with the new image 0.0.10 !

+### USB Fix
+If you use an Arduino TRE beta board remember to fix the USB problem with the USB_fix, reported in this repo.